 Read on to learn more about the ways that large mirrors can open up a small living space.

 How do Large Mirrors Open Up a Room?

-Before we get into the specific ways you can use mirrors to make rooms look larger, let's go over the reason why mirrors are such effective decorating tools.
+Before we get into the specific ways you can make rooms look larger, let's go over the reason why mirrors are such effective decorating tools.